marek094/attr-mu/README.md

 ```

 The main point is that the order of attributes in declaration of class affects size of the structure in C++,
-so we want to introduce somethink like `attr_mu::packed_tuple<...>` with named access to its elemets.
+so we want to introduce something like `attr_mu::packed_tuple<...>` with named access to its elemets.

 #### Statistics (clang 9.0.0. / gcc 5.4.1):